-Is Your Learning and Talent Management Technology the Problem?
-Interesting question.
-The answer is…it depends.
+Is your Learning and Talent Management Technology the problem?
+Well, it depends.
 Recently I was on a plane from Dallas to Baltimore.
 During the flight, we ran into some pretty tough weather.
 Our pilot had to trust his technology to get us to the ground safely.
 Since you are reading this blog we obviously landed safely, and the technology performed as the pilot expected.
 But let’s hold on for a second.
 It was not just the plane or the technology that allowed us to land safely.
 It was the pilot, co-pilot and a series of other individuals who were properly trained with the right processes to ensure our safety.

 Was it the technology, processes or people that got us safely to the ground?
 It was all three.
 And so it goes with Learning and Talent Management Systems (LTMS).
 It is not just the technology.
 Sometimes the problem is your process and sometimes it is that your people have not been trained properly.
 The core idea of people, process and technology working together must be at the forefront of your thought process when running an LTMS.